 Details

 ctapply requires the INDEX to contiguous.
-One (slow) way to achieve that is to use sort or order.
+One (slow) way to achieve that is to use sort or order, but in typical use-cases it is applied to already structured data which is sharded, but does not need to be sorted.

 Author